kenhkan/angular-curve/README.md

 ## Usage

-1. Clone this repo: `git clone https://github.com/kenhkan/ng-brunch.git`
+1. Open up `app/assets/index.html` and edit the variables starting with a `$`.
-2. Open up `app/assets/index.html` and edit the variables starting with a `$`
+   This will be automated in a setup script in the future
-3. Replace `$APP_NAME` with your app name in both `app/assets/index.html` and `app/assets/loader.js`.
+2. Replace `$APP_NAME` with your app name in `app/assets/loader.js`.
 This will be automated in a setup script in the future.
-4. Run `grunt` to get Karma running, watching for file changes, and a server running in the background
+3. Run `grunt` to get Karma running, watching for file changes, and a server running in the background
-5. Open `localhost:3333` in the newly Karma-opened browser to view your app
+4. Open `localhost:3333` in the newly Karma-opened browser to view your app

 ### `grunt`